AllenNeuralDynamics/aind-file-standards/docs/file_formats/nwb.md

 ## Intervals

-- Trials are derived from events and/or timeseries data stored `Trials` in this container.
+- Trials are derived from events and/or timeseries data and can be stored as `Trials` in this container.
-- Trials tables formatting can be dynamic.

 ### Application Notes